The Blank Slate Internet

 the recognition of location and individuality.

-The computing theory that we are suggesting makes as an assertion the
+The computing theory that we are suggesting makes as an

-need for real time involvement by everyday users in the behaviors of the
+need for real time involvement by everyday users in the behaviors of

 software code.